Is there VAT on postage? Let’s stamp out any confusion

 Current VAT rates in the UK are:

 The UK government calculates VAT rates based on goals like boosting the economy or funding public services.
-They pass laws in Parliament, consider economic conditions, and may adjust rates for political reasons.
-EU regulations (before Brexit) also influenced rates.
+They pass laws in Parliament, consider economic conditions and may adjust rates for political reasons.
+Before Brexit, EU regulations also influenced VAT rates.

 Are there any VAT exemptions on postage?